Halium/docs/porting/debug-build/wifi.rst

 Qcom devices and CAF devices
 ------------------------------------

-Wifi is fairly easy to get going on most Qcom and CAf based devices
+Wifi is fairly easy to get going on most Qcom and CAF based devices

 .. code-block:: guess